 I seek strength, not to be superior to my brother, but to fight my greatest enemy - myself.
 Make me always ready to come to you with clean hands and straight eyes, so when life fades, as the fading sunset, my spirit will come to you without shame.

 The Great Spirit was believed to permeate all things.
-It is a thread which runs through all mystery traditions, and finds itself in the core teachings based around love and compassion.
-It may be seen as the energy of the universe.
-Or pure consciousness.
+It is a thread which runs through all mystery traditions, and finds itself in the core-teachings, based around love and compassion.
+It may be seen as the energy of the universe, or pure consciousness.
 The thread on which all things are threaded.
 The snake whose coils symbolise the cycles of time.

-Alan Watts wrote that “every one of us is an aperture through which the whole cosmos looks out.
-It’s as if you had a light covered with a black ball and in this ball were pinholes, and each pinhole is an aperture through which the light comes out.
-So in that way every one of us is actually a pinhole through which the fundamental light that is the existence itself looks out.
-Only the game we are playing is not to know this…you skin doesn’t separate you from the world; it’s a bridge from which the external world flows into you, and you flow into it…what you are basically, deep, deep down, far, far in, is simply the fabric and structure of existence itself.”
-Truth is universal although it is presented in many forms.
-For this reason I believe that it should be sought through many pathways, not just religion or atheism.
-We are all different, we have different life experiences, but we should all have the opportunity to explore our consciousness and what, if anything lies beyond.
+Alan Watts wrote that: “every one of us is an aperture, through which the whole cosmos looks out.
+It”s as if you had a light, covered with a black ball and, in this ball, were pinholes, and each pinhole is an aperture, through which the light comes out.
+So, in that way, every one of us is actually a pinhole, through which the fundamental light, that is the existence, itself looks out.
+Only the game we are playing is not to know this…your skin doesn”t separate you from the world; it”s a bridge, from which the external world flows into you, and you flow into it…what you are basically, deep, deep down, far, far in, is simply the fabric and structure of existence itself.”
+Truth is universal, although it is presented in many forms.
+For this reason, I believe that it should be sought through many pathways, not just religion or atheism.
+We are all different, we have different life experiences, but we should all have the opportunity to explore our consciousness and what, if anything, lies beyond.
 I am not trying to convince you about anything, I just want you to keep an open mind.
-To ask questions and think about things.
+To ask questions, and think about things.

-For our ancestors the soul was immortal.
-A spark of consciousness, of divine matter trapped within each of us.
+For our ancestors, the soul was immortal; a spark of consciousness, of divine matter, trapped within each of us.
 To the Orphics, Dionysus symbolised this divine spark.
 Because, as myth tells us, we are descended from the Titans who killed, dismembered, and ate the infant Dionysus.

-This death and rebirth was symbolised in the crushing of grapes to make wine.
-A drink symbolic of the life blood and sacred to Dionysus.
+This death, and rebirth, was symbolised in the crushing of grapes, to make wine, a drink symbolic of the life-blood, and sacred to Dionysus.
 Turning grapes into wine is also a Sufi metaphor, as Rumi wrote:

 “In the end I shall be at an end.